WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

 Item/Survivor description fixes can be turned off in case you play with rebalance mods.\
 But should work fine even if you don't.

+## For Other Mods

+Glass Mithrix is Glass again instead of naked.

-Void Eradicators are slightly less unfinished.
+Void Eradicators are less unfinished:
 - Enables some particles
 - Adds price transform
 - Item models wont randomly be shrunk down a ton.